sachin0raon/Mirror2Gdrive/README.md

 # Mirror2GDrive
-Hello there, 👽 I am a Telegram Bot that can download files using Aria2/Qbittorrent and upload them to your GDrive.
+Hello there, 👽 I am a Telegram Bot that can download files using Aria2/Qbittorrent and upload them to your GDrive or Telegram.
+I can run only on Linux x86_64/amd64 system.

 ### Available Commands
 ```sh